 High School diploma or general education degree (GED); additionally, any undergraduate education preferred, minimum 2 years’ experience and/or training in P&C Insurance or equivalent combination of education and experience.

 CERTIFICATES, LICENSES, REGISTRATIONS

 An active 440, 2044 or 220 license is required.
 An insurance related designation or license for Property and Casualty Insurance is preferred.

-Ability to read and comprehend detailed instructions, correspondence, and memos.
-Ability to professionally execute excellent verbal and written communications.
-Ability to effectively present information in one-on- one and small group situations to customers, clients, and other employees of the organization.
+Must possess the ability to read and comprehend detailed instructions, correspondence, and memos as well as write simple correspondence.
+Must also be able to effectively present information in one-on-one and small group situations to customers, clients, and other employees of the organization.